 Labour and the Liberal Democrats are increasingly competing on environment policy, stimulated by the Green Standard, a joint assessment by the UK’s leading environmental organisations co-ordinated by Green Alliance; while the Green Roots project led to in depth examination by all three parties of the links between their political philosophies and environmental issues.

 Green Alliance is leading the thinking on effective policy making for a more resource resilient circular economy.
-The first report of the Circular Economy Task Force, a group of eight major businesses convened by Green Alliance, has outlined the underlying environmental causes of resource risks to the UK.
+The first report of the Circular Economy Task Force, a group of eight major businesses convened by Green Alliance, outlined the underlying environmental causes of resource risks to the UK in Resource resilient UK.

 Putting sustainability at the heart of developmentMarch 2013